learn-co-curriculum/dsc-resilient-distributed-datasets-rdd-lab/README.md

 ### Lambda Functions

 Note that you can also use lambda functions if you want to quickly perform simple operations on data without creating a function.
 Let's assume that BuyStuff has also decided to offer a 10% discount on all of their items on the pre-tax amounts of each item.
-Use a lambda function within a map method to apply the additional 10% loss in revenue for BuyStuff.
+Use a lambda function within a map method to apply the additional 10% loss in revenue for BuyStuff and assign the transformed RDD to a new RDD called `discounted`.

 ```python